These are the minimum requirements to run Toolset plugins:

 You should see something like this:

 On the first line, you will see which version of PHP you are running.
-If you are using PHP version earlier than 5.3, Toolset will have problems running on your site.
+If you are using PHP version earlier than 5.6, Toolset will have problems running on your site.
 Your best option is to email your hosting company and ask them to upgrade you to PHP version 5.6 or later.
-Currently, PHP 5.6 is the most stable version of PHP and PHP 7 is the fastest version (but some themes and WordPress plugins are not yet compatible with it).
+Currently, we recommend PHP 7 and later versions.

 Usage of the eval() function